 A Selection Committee comprised mainly of EIB Group experts in innovation, environment and other relevant disciplines selects up to 15 projects to proceed to the 2nd round.
 The finalists, of which at least four should also qualify for the Special Category Prize, are announced and invited to a mentoring bootcamp to provide them with the necessary guidance for the finalisation of their proposals.

-The Final Event, where all finalists will present their proposals, will be held in Copenhagen, Denmark.
+The Final Event, where all finalists will present their proposals, will be held in Dublin, Ireland, on 24 October 2019.

 A Jury, composed of specialists from the academic and business worlds, will identify and nominate the winners.
 All projects compete for the General Category and Special Category 1st and 2nd Prizes of EUR 50 000 and EUR 20 000 respectively, and a six-month residency at IRIS, the social incubator set up in Amarante, Portugal.
 The winner of the first Prize in General Category will also benefit from an EY mentoring voucher (half-day business-plan fine-tuning offered by EY Transaction Advisory Services in Belgium).
-In 2018, the Special Category Prizes will go to projects focusing on sustainable development with special emphasis on circular economy.
+In 2019, the Special Category Prizes will go to projects focusing on sustainable consumption and production (including circular economy).
 No winner may be awarded more than one prize.

 Two projects will be selected to attend the INSEAD Social Entrepreneurship Programme in Fontainebleau, France.

 Finalists become members of the SIT Alumni Network and can apply to participate in an SIT Impact Bootcamp, webinars, innovation grants programme, investor’s fair and other mentoring activities.